gravefolk/3s-project/README.md

 # KJ Timber Theme
-**Note - The wp-contents folder contains all my work for the project.
+**Note - The wp-contents folder contains all my work for the project exactly as it is in my local environment.
 The env and docker-compose.yml file are for setting up the local dev container.
 I included a zip file that contains the wp-content folder and a database I used with a bunch of test entries in case thats helpful.**

 ## Docker Set Up
 1. Have latest version of docker installed